 - Implement clear and consistent maternity and paternity policies that are easy for all employees to review without judgement.
 This makes sure everyone is treated fairly.

 - Consider the physical impact of pregnancy in the workplace: a regulatory risk assessment must happen when an employee lets you know they’re pregnant, if one doesn’t already exist.
 This is to review work and check for any aspects of the job role that may have a negative impact on the pregnancy.

 - Having a family can mean extra challenges and pressures as parents adjust to juggling work and home life, so consider supporting your employees with managing stress, by having regular conversations about workloads and any adjustments needed.
 Women can experience depression before, during and after pregnancy, or a combination.
 Men can also experience depression and anxiety around the time of becoming a parent, which shouldn’t be overlooked.

 - Keep employees updated when they’re away.
 Employees are currently entitled to use 10 keeping in touch (KIT) days to work or stay in touch with the team when on maternity or adoption leave, as well as an extra 20 days during shared parental leave.
 It’s a good idea to think ahead about how these might be used, for example for key events.

-- Discuss any new working arrangements: employees may prefer a phased return to work, more permanent flexible arrangements, or a return to their existing work pattern after they’ve been away.
+- Discuss any working arrangements: employees may prefer a phased return to work, more permanent flexible arrangements, or a return to their pre-existing work pattern.
 Try not to make assumptions.
 Each person is different and if you have a good relationship it can help to discuss the possibilities early on.